kaimath/kaimath.github.io/about.md

 <br/>

-I study at <a href="https://vassar.edu">Vassar College</a>, where my major is mathematics and my minor is urban studies.
+I study at Vassar College, where my major is mathematics and my minor is urban studies.
 In my time at Vassar, I have tried to accumulate what I believe is a quantitative social science toolset.
 This year, I am writing a senior thesis in economics.
 My aim is to explore the relationship between the geographic shape of economic segregation and measures of intergenerational mobility.
 I want to be a part of bridging the divide between the social sciences and the computational and mathematical sciences.

 <br/>